 Your interest rate will be lower

 The average credit card interest rate is almost 17 percent.
-The average HELOC interest rate is around 6 percent.
-Keep in mind that these are variable interest rates, which means they can go up or down depending on the prime rate — but even if your HELOC interest rate goes up, it’s still likely to be much lower than your credit card interest rate.
+The average HELOC interest rate is 4.27 percent as of December 15, 2021.
+Keep in mind that these are variable interest rates, which means they can go up or down depending on the prime rate—but even if your HELOC interest rate goes up, it’s still likely to be much lower than your credit card interest rate.

 Disadvantages of paying off credit cards with a HELOC